Importance of Punctuation in Research Papers (Part 1)

 3. Separating a List of Items

 This is the most well-known use of the comma; however, there is a point of contention around what is known as the oxford comma or the serial comma.
-In American English, it is mandatory to have the Oxford comma, whereas in British English, this comma is required only when you require clarity in a given list of items.
-Thus, using the Oxford/Serial comma helps improve clarity in a given list, although it may seems to be simply a matter of style.
+In American English, it is mandatory to have the Oxford comma, whereas, in British English, this comma is required only when you require clarity in a given list of items.
+Thus, using the Oxford/Serial comma helps improve clarity in a given list although it may simply be a matter of style.
 For example:

 - The organization has recently expanded into China, Brazil, India, and Russia.

 - The application can be downloaded to PCs, smartphones, tablets, and iPods.

 - The mice demonstrated higher fecundity, improved appetite, and increased activity.

 Commas have many uses, and, as a result, there are many ways that they can be used incorrectly.
 Three issues which appear regularly in academic writing are the comma splice, the missing comma, and the extra comma.

 A comma splice is a comma that is placed randomly in a sentence.
 It often appears because writers feel that the sentence requires a pause, as a common way of teaching comma use is to describe them as a pause or a place to take a breath.
 While this is useful for school children, it leads to many mistakes in formal writing.
 A comma should never come between the main clause and its subordinate clause, a verb and its direct object or objects joined by a conjunction.
 These commas are all used incorrectly: